opeolluwa/backend-for-humans/src/module_8/index.md

 ### Statically typed languages

-In statically typed languages, the programmer is often required to expressively indicate the type of a [variable](../module_5/scripts/using-variables.html?highlight=variable#using-variable).
+In statically typed languages, the programmer is often required to indicate the type of a [variable](../module_5/scripts/using-variables.html?highlight=variable#using-variable).
 This mean you must state if your variable is a number or letters (string), an array or something else, and example of such in this resource is the Rust